 As the season changes from summer to autumn, the soft thud of falling acorns can be heard throughout our yard.

 Acorns, the seeds of the magnificent oak tree, are an important food source for birds and animals.
 They are also one of my favorite natural materials for crafting.
 Shared below is our latest nature craft, Acorn Bells.

 At the ages of 5 and 7, my boys still enjoy imaginative play.
 They love to scurry about the woods, pretending to be bushy-tailed gray squirrels, filling small baskets with fresh, green acorns.

 After several days, the acorns dry and the caps easily pop off.
 We tossed the seeds back into the forest but kept the caps in a clear mason jar for crafting.

 Carefully line the inside of the acorn cap with hot glue.
-Firmly press it to the top of the bells and allow the glue to harden.
+Firmly press it into the top of the bell and allow the glue to harden.

 My boys placed acorn bells around one of their fairy houses and began calling them fairy bells.